 Narrawallee Inlet marks the beginning of a near continuous 10 km long section of developed coastline, which includes the communities of Narrawallee and Mollymook, the large town of Ulladulla, and to the south the communities of Burrill Lake and Dolphin Point.
 The 15 km of indented shoreline that fronts this section contains 13 beaches.
 The first three (NSW 467-469) are located between Narrawallee Inlet and Bannisters Point, 2 km to the southeast.Read less

-Weather: Mostly sunny afternoon.
-40% chance of showers offshore in the early morning.
+Weather: Mostly sunny.
+20% chance of a shower offshore south of Moruya Heads in the early morning.
 Near zero chance of rain elsewhere.

 Swell: Southerly 1 to 1.5 metres.